 Them!
 (Warner Brothers 1954)

-The young Ellinson girl (Sandy Descher) is found wandering the desert in a state of shock in Them!
+The young Ellinson girl (Sandy Descher) is found wandering the desert in a state of shock by Sgt Ben Peterson (James Whitmore) in Them!
 (Warner Brothers 1954)

-The ants themselves were specially constructed puppets, and operated by offscreen technicians under the supervision of Ralph Ayers.
-In original prints, an ant was seen minus its side panel, blatantly showing off its mechanical guts; this has been ‘corrected’ in subsequent VHS and DVD releases.
+It is a measure of the film’s confidence that it is a well-paced, suspenseful thriller which only reveals its villainous ants around a third of the way in; up until then, they are merely heard – an eerie, alien screech that has unsettled audiences for seventy years.
+The ants themselves were specially constructed full-size puppets, operated by offscreen technicians under the supervision of Ralph Ayers.
+In the original prints, an ant was even seen minus its side panel, blatantly showing off its mechanical guts; this was quietly “corrected” in subsequent VHS and DVD releases.

-The giant ants are found nesting in the storm drains of Los Angeles in Them!
+The giant ants make their nest in the storm drains of Los Angeles in Them!
 (Warner Brothers 1954)

 Original theatrical release poster for Them!
 (Warner Brothers 1954)